hackclub/spade/README.md

  - Clone the repository
  - Change into the spade directory and change code as desired
  - Run `build-with-docker.sh`

+this will produce the spade.uf2 file which you can flash to your sprig.

 ### Manual
 Prerequisites: